-3.3 Welfare Implications
+B.3 Welfare Implications

-Recall that $U(\hat{\beta}, G)$ denotes the maximum myopic utility Alice can attain with the goods available in set G. As a result, consuming any other bundle x' will give her (weakly) less immediate utility.
-Let us therefore define Alice's time-t expected welfare loss Δu^t as the expected reduction in utility she experiences from not choosing according to her true preferences at time t:9
+Recall that $U(\hat{f}, G)$ denotes the maximum myopic utility Alice can attain with the goods available in set G. As a result, consuming any other bundle x' will give her (weakly) less immediate utility.
+Let us therefore define Alice's time-t expected welfare loss Δu^t as the expected reduction in utility she experiences from not choosing according to her true preferences at time t:14

-$$\Delta u^t = E\left[U(\hat{\beta}, G^t) - U(\beta^t, G^t)\right] \ .$$
+$$\Delta u^t = E\left[U(\hat{f}, G^t) - U(f^{(\beta^t)}, G^t)\right] \;.$$

-Here, the expected value is taken based on the information available to Alice at time 0, that is, her priors β^0 .
-The uncertainty here stems from the randomness in G^t as well as the randomness in the sets of goods that are available to her over the periods up to time t, which influences her beliefs β^t .
+Here, the expectation is taken based on the information available to Alice at time 0, that is, her priors $f^{(\beta^0)}$.
+The uncertainty here stems from the randomness in G^t as well as the randomness in the sets of goods that are available to her over the periods up to time t, which influences her beliefs $f^{(\beta^t)}$.

-8Most studies refer to the phenomenon as "preference reversals."
+13Most studies refer to the phenomenon as "preference reversals."
 As we are maintaining an assumption of stable underlying preferences, we say "choice reversals."

-9Since utility is not cardinal, it is usually preferable to define welfare losses in terms of compensating or equivalent variation.
+14Since utility is not cardinal, it is usually preferable to define welfare losses in terms of compensating or equivalent variation.
 However, since we restrict our attention to a single agent, utility loss is equally appropriate here.

 If Alice behaves according to our model, welfare loss will occur for two reasons.
-Some accidental loss will occur as Alice chooses according to the set of preferences she believes she has if those beliefs are incorrect.
-In addition, Alice may intentionally lower her current expected utility, particularly early in her life, by engaging in experimental consumption to sacrificing current utility in hopes of better optimization in the future.
+Some accidental loss will occur as Alice chooses according to the preferences she believes she has if those beliefs are incorrect.
+In addition, Alice may intentionally lower her current expected utility, particularly early in her life, by engaging in experimental consumption to sacrifice current utility in hopes of better optimization in the future.
 Both of these effects tend to diminish over time as Alice discovers her true preferences for at least some of the goods, although in the case of the former it need not decline to zero.
 We can thus draw the following conclusions about the agent's welfare loss: